 Regardless of your age, making it to the practice for regular checkups and cleanings is necessary to keep your oral health in good shape.
 Not only is it more cost-effective, but it also protects you from other serious diseases.
-That’s why at Dolfield Dental, we recommend that patients come in at least once every six months.
+That’s why at Dolfield Dental of Owings Mills, we recommend that patients come in at least once every six months.

 Prevention: A More Cost-Effective Dental Solution

 There’s a reason that insurance companies will typically cover the entire cost of preventive care in dentistry.
 Not only does this show them you are taking the necessary steps to protect your oral and overall health, but that you’re doing so in a proactive way.
 Instead of allowing an emergency to occur or for dental disease to develop, you’re taking the steps to prevent it in the first place.

 Saving money is important, especially if you have a family.
 However, waiting until a dental emergency arises is not a good way to do it.
 Every dollar spent on preventive care is worth dozens more in restorative and emergency visits, according to studies published by Cigna on improving health and lowering medical costs.

 Essentially, your regular dental visits will reduce the likelihood of needing significant and presumably far more expensive care later.